hoangduytran/blender-manual/manual/grease_pencil/animation/introduction.rst

 .. figure:: /images/grease-pencil_animation_introduction_edit-options.png

-   Multiframe edition.
+   Multiframe editing.

 Multiframe
    Sometimes you may need to modify several frames at the same time with edit tools, for example to repositioning drawings in an animation.

-   You can activate multiframe edition with the Multiframe button next to the modes selector (faded lines icon).
+   You can activate multiframe editing with the Multiframe button next to the modes selector (faded lines icon).
    See :doc:`Multiframe </grease_pencil/multiframe>` for more information.